picchius94/unstruct_navigation/README.md

-# Mobile Robot Navigation in Unstructured Terrains
+# Mobile Robot Guidance in Unstructured Terrains
-This repo contains three main utilities:
+This repo includes an example implementation of guidance of mobile robot in unstructured natural environments.
+Three main utilities are provided:
 - Random generation of unstructured environments using the OpenSimplex algorithm
 - Geometric traversability analysis for wheel robots
 - A* on a lattice space path planning algorithm